 Review your potentially Invalid References, and confirm that a segment is valid or should be excluded; claims made against this reference portion will all be routed for manual review until the potentially invalid reference segment is addressed.

-Review your Reference Overlaps, and use our private messaging feature to communicate with the other partner and specify which party owns the exclusive rights to overlapping sections.
+Review your Reference Overlaps, and communicate directly with the other partner and specify which party owns the exclusive rights to overlapping sections.
 This allows Content ID to correctly execute claims.
 Some creators list ways they can be contacted in their channel.
 Learn more about how to get in touch with others here.

 Asset ownership conflicts arise when multiple Content Owners claim asset ownership percentages that add up to over 100% in a specific territory.
 Review the asset details to ensure that your ownership is up to date, and contact the other owners to resolve the conflict.